Active Directory: Replication

-Active Directory synchronizes changes using multi-master replication.
-Replication by default is 'pull' rather than 'push', meaning that replicas pull changes from the server where the change was effected.
-The Knowledge Consistency Checker (KCC) creates a replication topology of site links using the defined sites to manage traffic.
-Intra-site replication is frequent and automatic as a result of change notification, which triggers peers to begin a pull replication cycle.
-Inter-site replication intervals are typically less frequent and do not use change notification by default, although this is configurable and can be made identical to intra-site replication.
+Active Directory uses multi-master replication to synchronize changes, meaning replicas pull changes from the server where the change occurred rather than being pushed to them.
+The Knowledge Consistency Checker (KCC) uses defined sites to manage traffic and create a replication topology of site links.
+Intra-site replication occurs frequently and automatically due to change notifications, which prompt peers to begin a pull replication cycle.
+Replication intervals between different sites are usually less consistent and don't usually use change notifications.
+However, it's possible to set it up to be the same as replication between locations on the same network if needed.

-Each link can have a 'cost' (e.g., DS3, T1, ISDN, etc.) and the KCC alters the site link topology accordingly.
-Replication may occur transitively through several site links on same-protocol site link bridges, if the cost is low, although KCC automatically costs a direct site-to-site link lower than transitive connections.
-Site-to-site replication can be configured to occur between a bridgehead server in each site, which then replicates the changes to other DCs within the site.
-Replication for Active Directory zones is automatically configured when DNS is activated in the domain-based by the site.
+Each DS3, T1, and ISDN link can have a cost, and the KCC alters the site link topology accordingly.
+Replication may occur transitively through several site links on same-protocol site link bridges if the price is low.
+However, KCC automatically costs a direct site-to-site link lower than transitive connections.
+A bridgehead server in each zone can send updates to other DCs in the exact location to replicate changes between sites.
+To configure replication for Active Directory zones, activate DNS in the domain based on the site.

-Replication of Active Directory uses Remote Procedure Calls (RPC) over IP (RPC/IP).
-Between Sites, SMTP can be used for replication, but only for changes in the Schema, Configuration, or Partial Attribute Set (Global Catalog) GCs.
-SMTP cannot be used for replicating the default Domain partition.
+To replicate Active Directory, Remote Procedure Calls (RPC) over IP (RPC/IP) are used.
+SMTP is used to replicate between sites but only for modifications in the Schema, Configuration, or Partial Attribute Set (Global Catalog) GCs.
+It's not suitable for reproducing the default Domain partition.

 Implementation

-In general, a network utilizing Active Directory has more than one licensed Windows server computer.
-Backup and restore of Active Directory is possible for a network with a single domain controller, but Microsoft recommends more than one domain controller to provide automatic failover protection of the directory.
-Domain controllers are also ideally single-purpose for directory operations only, and should not run any other software or role.
+Generally, a network utilizing Active Directory has more than one licensed Windows server computer.
+Backup and restore of Active Directory are possible for a network with a single domain controller.
+However, Microsoft recommends more than one domain controller to provide automatic failover protection of the directory.
+Domain controllers are ideally single-purpose for directory operations only and should not run any other software or role.

-Certain Microsoft products such as SQL Server and Exchange can interfere with the operation of a domain controller, necessitating isolation of these products on additional Windows servers.
-Combining them can make configuration or troubleshooting of either the domain controller or the other installed software more difficult.
-A business intending to implement Active Directory is therefore recommended to purchase a number of Windows server licenses, to provide for at least two separate domain controllers, and optionally, additional domain controllers for performance or redundancy, a separate file server, a separate Exchange server, a separate SQL Server, and so forth to support the various server roles.
+Since certain Microsoft products, like SQL Server and Exchange, can interfere with the operation of a domain controller, isolation of these products on additional Windows servers is advised.
+Combining them can complicate the configuration and troubleshooting of the domain controller or the other installed software more complex.
+If planning to implement Active Directory, a business should purchase multiple Windows server licenses to have at least two separate domain controllers.
+Administrators should consider additional domain controllers for performance or redundancy and individual servers for tasks like file storage, Exchange, and SQL Server since this will guarantee that all server roles are adequately supported.

-Physical hardware costs for the many separate servers can be reduced through the use of virtualization, although for proper failover protection, Microsoft recommends not running multiple virtualized domain controllers on the same physical hardware.
+One way to lower the physical hardware costs is by using virtualization.
+However, for proper failover protection, Microsoft recommends not running multiple virtualized domain controllers on the same physical hardware.